 The laboratory and its environment are packed with computers, digital devices, high-precision instruments, technical equipment, and tools.
-Every room is also equipped with drawing and notation devices.
+Evezry room is also equipped with drawing and notation devices.
 The experiments take place in these working spaces and are frequently accompanied by talks, meetings, and collaborative, practical work.
+It became visible through explorative drawing that the constant coming and going, talking and informal gathering is supported by the spatial quality of the physicists' laboratory.
+Especially the many open doors staying wide open during the day enable vivid social interaction and collaborative action.